Get to Know Your OT

 6. I have an office supply addiction

-You know you've seen me get excited about my erasable pens!
+You know you've seen me get excited about my erasable pens and post it notes!

 7. I have an extensive dance background